KQLCafe/kqlcafecommunity/README.md

     - If your query relates to security, select the MITRE ATT&CK categories that apply by marking the appropriate cell with a "v"
 - Use the query name as the title, separating each word with a hyphen (-), e.g. azuread-breakglassaccount-logins.md
 - For security related queries Include comments that explain the attack technique or anomaly being hunted.
 Otherwise just explain the purpose of the query.
 Whenever possible, provide links to related documentation.

+If you are not familiar with GitHub you can also simply submit your code by creating an Issue and then use the ***New Query*** [template](https://github.com/KQLCafe/kqlcafecommunity/issues/new/choose)